- The Diocese

 - Beliefs and Practices

 - For Clergy

 - For Parishes

 St. Ann's Church for the Deaf is the center of ministries to the deaf in our diocese.

 The oldest Episcopal church for the deaf in the United States, St. Ann's held its first service in 1852 and was founded officially in 1854 by the Rev. Thomas Gallaudet, who had previously held his first service in Sign Language on October 3, 1852 in the chapel of New York University.

 The St. Ann's congregation is diverse in every way.
 All are welcome as they come together as one from around the city and the state to praise God.
 Members come from all racial and ethnic backgrounds and are of all ages.
-They include the deaf, hearing and hard of hearing and fluent signers, so-so signers and non-signers.
+They include deaf, hearing, hard of hearing, fluent signers, so-so signers and non-signers.
 Families consist of deaf children with hearing parents, hearing children with deaf parents and every other possible combination.

 Religious Education at St. Ann's

 The Rev. Thomas Gallaudet, founder of St. Ann's Church for the Deaf